dbrabon/file_adoption/README.md

   Symlinks discovered during the preview are still listed in a separate section under "Public Directory Contents Preview" with an `(ignored)` flag when this option is enabled.
-- **Refresh Links** – Rebuilds the `file_adoption_hardlinks` table by scanning node content for file references.
-Cron performs this refresh automatically before each scan.

 Changes are stored in `file_adoption.settings`.